ashwamegh/vuejs-vuex-demo/docs/remove-products.md

 # Remove products

 It wouldn't be a complete **CRUD** app without the Delete.
 This is an easy one!
-Just as before we need to pass a function property to the ProductList component that will be called when we click the remove link.
+Just as before we need to emit an event to the ProductList component that will be called when we click the remove link.

 In the `exercise-files/remove-products` folder, add the following to the `ProductList`